gorango/flowcraft/examples/5.rag/README.md

 - **RAG Pipeline**: Implements a full RAG pipeline: document loading, chunking, embedding generation, vector search, and final answer synthesis.
 - **Complex Data Structures**: The workflow creates and manages `Map` objects, `Date` objects, and custom `DocumentChunk` and `SearchResult` class instances.
 - **Robust Serialization**: At the end of the workflow, it demonstrates how `superjson` can correctly serialize the entire final context, preserving all complex data types that would be lost with `JSON.stringify`.
-- **Declarative & Modular**: The entire workflow is defined in a single `rag.json` file, and the logic is broken down into reusable, single-responsibility nodes.

 ## How to Run